Guangci/Fengtian Temple metro station

-Guangci–Fengtian Temple is an under construction metro station on the Red Line located in Xinyi, Taipei, Taiwan.
-Construction of the station is scheduled to be complete on 8 October 2023, and the station is scheduled to open at the end of 2023.
-This will also be the last heavy-capacity metro station of Taipei Metro.
+Guangci/Fengtian Temple is an under construction metro station on the Tamsui–Xinyi line located in Xinyi, Taipei, Taiwan.
+The station is scheduled to open in 2026.
+When it opens, it will be the last heavy-capacity metro station of the Taipei Metro and the new terminus for the line.

 Station overview

 The station will be a three-level, underground station with an island platform, serving as the terminus of the Xinyi Eastern Extension.
 "Rising Water" will be the core basis for the architectural design concept of the station.